unamusedchemical/simple-go-api/README.md

 !NOTE - A pretty handy tool for testing APIs is [postman](https://www.postman.com) !NOTE - remove comments from JSON before making a request

-- `localhost:8000/api/register` - register a new user
+- POST - `localhost:8000/api/register` - register a new user
   -  JSON in the following format should be provided:
   ```
   {